pbaille/nemesis/devnotes.md

 ## TODO

-generic+'s default case do not work properly
+generic+'s default case do not work properly DONE

-removing the :any typetag should decrease code complexity
+removing the :any typetag should decrease code complexity DONE

 extracting default case from regular cases each arity has exactly once that cannot be overiden